Lake County wine: Viticulture

 As of April 2024, there were 3359 acre acres of planted white grape varieties and 7948 acre acres of red winegrapes in Lake County, totaling 11307 acre.

 Lake County's Cabernet Sauvignon was recognized early on for its quality.
-At 5,675 acres, the Bordeaux variety is by far the most planted grape in the county, dominating the Red Hills AVA, but also the High Valley and Kelsey Bench AVAs’ rocky soils.
-Sauvignon blanc is the second most planted grape, which the county’s growers have been capitalizing on.
+At 4834 acre, the Bordeaux variety is by far the most planted grape in the county, dominating the Red Hills AVA, but also the High Valley and Kelsey Bench AVAs' rocky soils, but over 800 acres of the variety have been removed since 2024.
+Sauvignon blanc is the second most planted grape, which the county's growers have been capitalizing on.
 The range in terroirs allows for different expressions of the variety, from the sedimentary soils at 1,300 feet in the Big Valley District to the mountainous volcanic soils of the Red Hills and High Valley.

 Petite Sirah is the second most cultivated red variety in the county, followed by Zinfandel, which was among the first varieties to be planted in the area.
 Syrah and Bordeaux varieties are also popular plantings.
 At 516 acres, Chardonnay is the second most planted white, followed by Pinot gris.
-As of April 2024, there also were reportedly 4 acres of table grape vineyards in Lake County.
+As of 2025, there also were reportedly 4 acres of table grape vineyards in Lake County.

 The planted vineyard acreage in Lake County is reportedly broken down as such: